Agent.xpu: Efficient Scheduling of Agentic LLM Workloads on Heterogeneous SoC: Hetero-SoC Analysis and Opportunities

-We conduct comprehensive hetero-SoC analysis to guide the design of \sys profiler, mapper, and scheduler.
-Our op-level analysis~(\secref{subsec:op-analysis}) examines the compute and memory requirements of representative LLM ops, while the task-level analysis~(\secref{subsec:task-profile}) inspects the runtime attributes when handling end-to-end agentic LLM calls.
+We conduct a comprehensive hetero-SoC analysis to guide the design of \sys.
+Operator-level analysis~(\secref{subsec:op-profile}) characterizes the compute and memory demands of representative LLM operators (ops), while task-level analysis~(\secref{subsec:task-profile}) examines runtime behavior in end-to-end agentic LLM flows.
+Profiling experiments are conducted on an Intel Core Ultra processor~\cite{intel-core-ultra} with DDR5 DRAM.